-- For M.S. students, the Program of Study must be fully approved prior to registration for graduate courses. - For Ph.D. students, only the Program of Study Acknowledgement & Agreement must be signed prior to registration for graduate courses.
-The remaining sections of the Program of Study must be fully approved prior to admission to Ph.D. candidacy.
+- For M.S. students, the Program of Study must be fully approved prior to registration for graduate courses. - For Ph.D. students, the Program of Study must be fully approved prior to admission to Ph.D. candidacy.

 Every student has the responsibility to complete the form and obtain written concurrence from the members of his/her supervisory committee.